-A materiality and ESG risk assessment is regularly done and reviewed.
-This ensures we understand our We therefore work with partners to reduce packaging priorities, emerging risks, and the opportunities that and waste, mitigate global issues such as gender being sustainable provides us with.
-Our vision is to inequality and a lack of healthcare and education transform billions of lives through digital networks. for marginalized communities, and conserve the To make this a reality, we strive to make sure that our environment.
-Technology is the common denominator products and services are not just best-in-class but also that links all of our initiatives to deliver transformation green and efficient in providing last-mile connectivity and shared value to each of our stakeholders.
-Collective to those who need it the most.
-We have elaborated on action and partnering across industries, governments, our efforts in the FY23 Sustainability Report which also and society enable us to create greater impact and outlines our plans to make the world a better place address common challenges effectively. beyond tomorrow.
+We therefore work with partners to reduce packaging and waste, mitigate global issues such as gender inequality and a lack of healthcare and education for marginalized communities, and conserve the environment.
+Technology is the common denominator that links all of our initiatives to deliver transformation and shared value to each of our stakeholders.
+Collective action and partnering across industries, governments, and society enable us to create greater impact and address common challenges effectively.